Juniper/contrail-charms/contrail-analyticsdb/README.md

 docker-registry should be specified if the registry is only accessible via http protocol (insecure registry). docker-user / docker-password can be specified if registry requires authentification.
 And image-name / image-tag are the parameters for the image itself.

+SSL
+---

+This charm supports relation to easyrsa charm to obtain certificates for XMPP and Sandesh connections:

+    juju add-relation contrail-analyticsdb easyrsa

+Please note that in this case all charms must be related to easyrsa.
+Components require CA certificate for communication.